muan/site/_posts/2020-08-04-details-on-details.md

 My name is Mu-An Chiou, I work at GitHub as an engineer on the Web Systems team.

-My team is responsible for the frontend infrastructure, assets pipeline, client side performance and interaction accessibility.
+My team is responsible for the front-end infrastructure, assets pipeline, client side performance and interaction accessibility.
 I spend the bulk of my time working on GitHub's suite of open source Web Components.

 ## `<details>` basics

 I want to share with you all a bit about the HTML element called details.
-It is heavily used in the github.com frontend for progressive enhancement, but most people don't know about its existence or its usefulness.
+It is heavily used in the github.com front-end for progressive enhancement, but most people don't know about its existence or its usefulness.

 Details is specced as a "disclosure widget from which the user can obtain additional information or controls".
 It is made of two elements, a parent element being details, and a child element called summary.
 Everything inside of the details element, except from the summary tag, will be invisible by default.